robosharkler/WechatMiniProgram-SwitchGameDeals/README.md

 Currently, only America games are supported

 ## Backend:
-Powerd by Heroku, with code provided by https://github.com/Iseiju/nintendo-eshop-sales
+Powerd by Heroku, with code provided by https://github.com/Iseiju/nintendo-eshop-sales and https://github.com/lmmfranco/nintendo-switch-eshop
 Currently, the backend API is https://switch-game-deals.herokuapp.com/games/eshop-sales

 ## Frontend: